ISISNeutronMuon/sPVirit/README.md

 */ˈspɪrɪt/ of the Machine*

 Spvirit is a Rust library for working with EPICS PVAccess protocol, including encoding/decoding and connection state tracking.
 It also includes tools for monitoring and testing PVAccess connections.
-These are more proof of concept than production ready, but they are available for anyone to use and contribute to.
+These are not yet production ready , but they are available for anyone to use and contribute to.

+Key areas of development in the near future include:
+- More complete support for EPICS Normative Types (NT) and their associated metadata.
+- softIOC-like server functionality, including parsing of EPICS db files and support for more complex PV types and behaviors, a prototype of which is already available in the `spvirit_server` tool.

 ## Why Rust?